matthewalexwright/matthewalexwright.github.io/_pages/about.md

 ---

 I received my PhD from the University of Liverpool in the United Kingdom, supervised by [Professor Matthew J Rosseinsky OBE FRS](https://www.liverpool.ac.uk/chemistry/research/rosseinsky-group/) and [Professor Laurence Hardwick](https://www.liverpool.ac.uk/chemistry/research/hardwick-group/about/), where I focused on the design and mechanistic study of next-generation electrode materials.
 In 2024 I joined the Materials Department at the University of California Santa Barbara where I work with [Professor Ram Seshadri](https://seshadri-group.materials.ucsb.edu/) in the Materials Research Laboratory linking battery electrode science with correlated and quantum materials.

-#Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render #your [publications page](/al-folio/publications/) automatically.

-#Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, #Google Scholar, or just disable all of them.